soft-eng-practicum/soft-eng-practicum.github.io/_itec3870_fa16/index.md

 Fall 2016 semester by [Georgia Gwinnett College][ggc] students.
 Each project was commissioned and supervised by a GGC professor who provided the idea, requirements, and direction throughout the semester.
-Final products were demonstrated at the GGC CREATE symposium on Dec 1st.
+Final products were demonstrated and tested by other students and faculty at the GGC CREATE symposium on Dec 1st.

 [ggc]:		http://www.ggc.edu
 [gunay-ggc]: 	http://www.ggc.edu/about-ggc/directory/cengiz-gunay